Certified Translation of Immigration Documents for the USCIS

 Judge Stephen Reinhardt writes: “To require some unspecified formal act not only defies the state legislature, it imposes a Kafkaesque requirement to undertake a formal process that does not exist.”

 This decision will have interesting ramifications as immigration continues to play a role in states such as Arizona.
 When a child’s parents are foreign-born and in the country illegally, or when there is no documentation showing the country in which the child was born, new issues related to the US citizenship are likely to arise.
 Further, if a child is born in the US but later moves overseas to live with a foreign parent, how does this play in if later on the citizenship becomes an issue?
-Regardless, all will require the use of certified foreign language document translations.
+Regardless, all will require the use of certified foreign language document translations for immigration.